Is "Stress Acne" A Thing? We Asked The Experts

 How can acne affect us emotionally?

-“Some people have a very threatening relationship with acne, meaning when they get acne, they can feel like somehow they’re unloveable or aren’t going to achieve at work or somehow shouldn’t socialize," Dr. Traube says.
+“Some people have a very threatening relationship with acne, meaning when they get acne, they can feel like somehow they’re unloveable or aren’t going to achieve at work or somehow shouldn’t socialise," Dr Traube says.
 "Now, other people and their relationship is less threatening.
 They get some acne and it doesn’t always make a big difference.”

 Advertisement